iterative/dvc.org/content/docs/command-reference/params/index.md

 float, and arrays (groups of params).
 Note that DVC does not ascribe any specific meaning to these values.

-DVC saves parameter names and values in the project's [DVC files](/doc/user-guide/dvc-files) in order to track them over time.
+DVC saves parameter names and values to `dvc.lock` in order to track them over time.
 They will be compared to the latest params files to determine if the stage is outdated upon `dvc repro` (or `dvc status`).

 > Note that DVC does not pass the parameter values to stage commands.
 The
 > commands executed by DVC will have to load and parse the parameters file by